An annotated digest of the top "Hacker" "News" posts for the fourth week of September, 2016.

 A Bitcoin idiot working at Bitcoin Idiots, LLC has a cellphone number stolen.
 Bitcoin Idiots, LLC is praised by Hackernews for having 'on-point' security features such as two-factor authentication, thanks to which the attacker was able to steal one factor and recover the other.
 Another 'on-point' security feature is having configuration management capabilities entrenched in advance to shut down your entire business and allow you to spend days poring over server logs, in the inevitable event your retarded funbux party gets snaked.

 September 30, 2016 (comments)

 Functional programmers, realizing that their entire discipline is rendered inconsistent and useless the instant it is faced with herculean tasks such as "I/O" and "users", finally admit for the record that it's better to do literally anything else when these tasks arise.
 Satisfying termninology like 'free monad' and 'applicative functors' are bandied about as Hackernews tries to decide if you want imperative nougat with functional candy shell, or functional fruit filling with a flaky imperative pastry surrounding it.
 Nobody stops to wonder if the functional wizardry compiles to imperative code, or whether the processor gives a shit if your source code looks good in LaTeX.
-One Hackernews admits he doesn't know what these people are jabbering about; all users in agreement are ritually downvoted.
+One Hackernews admits not knowing what these people are jabbering about; all Hackernews in agreement are ritually downvoted.
 In accordance with federal law, someone asks how this compares with Rust.